vishwamraval/ECEN-758-Final-Project-Group8/README.md

 This will compute the accuracy, precision, recall, F1 score, display the confusion matrix for all 47 DTD classes, and print the classification report.

+# How to run the website

+1. install streamlit and pillow, `pip install streamlit pillow`
+2. Run streamlit code, `streamlit run resnetmodel_website.py`
+3. The website will open in a browser
+4. To see the list of classes, click on the `Show DTD Class Names` button.
+5. Upload an image using the `Browse Files` Button.
+6. Once the image is loaded, the model will run inference and provide the top 5 predicted classes and confidence.

 ## Additional Resources

 - [Project Blog Post](https://medium.com/@harshitamandalika029/classification-on-describable-textures-dataset-dtd-0b5b4849c214)
 - [Report](https://github.com/vishwamraval/ECEN-758-Final-Project-Group8/blob/main/Group_8_Report.pdf)